apache/mxnet/docs/tutorials/python/profiler.md

 **Time for converting to numpy: 0.167693 sec**<!--notebook-skip-line-->

 From the timings above, it seems as if converting to numpy takes lot more time than multiplying two large matrices.
-That doesn't feel right.
+That doesn't seem right.

 This is because, in MXNet, all operations are executed asynchronously.
-So, when `nd.dot(x, x)` returns, the matrix multiplication is not complete, it has only been queued for execution. `asnumpy` however, has to wait for the result to be calculated in order to convert it to numpy array on CPU, hence taking a longer time.
-Other examples of 'blocking' operations include `asscalar` and `wait_to_read`.
+So, when `nd.dot(x, x)` returns, the matrix multiplication is not complete, it has only been queued for execution.
+However, [`asnumpy`](http://mxnet.incubator.apache.org/api/python/ndarray/ndarray.html?highlight=asnumpy#mxnet.ndarray.NDArray.asnumpy) has to wait for the result to be calculated in order to convert it to numpy array on CPU, hence taking a longer time.
+Other examples of 'blocking' operations include [`asscalar`](http://mxnet.incubator.apache.org/api/python/ndarray/ndarray.html?highlight=asscalar#mxnet.ndarray.NDArray.asscalar) and [`wait_to_read`](http://mxnet.incubator.apache.org/api/python/ndarray/ndarray.html?highlight=wait_to_read#mxnet.ndarray.NDArray.wait_to_read).

-While it is possible to use `NDArray.waitall()` before and after operations to get running time of operations, it is not a scalable method to measure running time of multiple sets of operations, especially in a Sequential or Hybrid network.
+While it is possible to use [`NDArray.waitall()`](http://mxnet.incubator.apache.org/api/python/ndarray/ndarray.html?highlight=waitall#mxnet.ndarray.waitall) before and after operations to get running time of operations, it is not a scalable method to measure running time of multiple sets of operations, especially in a [`Sequential`](http://mxnet.incubator.apache.org/api/python/gluon/gluon.html?highlight=sequential#mxnet.gluon.nn.Sequential) or hybridized network.

 ## The correct way to profile